LED Grow Light Distance Chart From Plants. How Far Should Grow Lights Be From Plants?

 Generally speaking, more watts (energy consumed) translates to more plant available light energy.
 But that always depends on the quality and efficiency of the individual grow light.

 All else equal, higher wattage bulbs will be placed further from the plant and low wattage bulbs need to be placed closer.
 Note that some manufacturers attempt to mislead consumers by quoting an "effective" wattage.
 This is irrelevant for plants, and we recommend ignoring it.
+All of the Grow Lights we offer here at Urban Leaf include a handy comparison table so you can determine which one is right for you.

 How Beam Width Impacts Grow Light Placement

-You'll notice that some grow lights just have 'naked' or exposed LED chips, which are basically throwing light in all directions, while others emit a much more concentrated array of light - which results in a higher intensity of light, or PPFD (scroll down for all lighting definitions!hitting the plant.
+You'll notice that some grow lights just have 'naked' or exposed LED chips, which are basically throwing light in all directions, while others emit a much more concentrated array of light - which results in a higher intensity of light, or PPFD (scroll down for all lighting definitions!) hitting the plant.
 This is usually achieved with some sort of reflector, light-concentrated lens, or optics.
 All else equal, a grow light with optics can be placed further away.
 The diagrams below will help make this point a bit clearer.

 How Plant Maturity Stage Impacts Grow Light Placement